 - Arrange the aprons sideways to the panels.
 Pin them first and if they look good, staple the corners

-- Drape the Christmas lights along the top line of the aprons.
-I use laminated off cuts to secure the wire to the board.
+e the Christmas lights along the top line of the aprons.
+I use laminated offcuts to secure the wire to the board.
 Make sure you connect the plug and wires in a safe way

-- Staple the three remaining chef hats to the middle of the aprons and add an extra piece of fruit or vege to the hat
+- Staple the three remaining chef hats to the middle of the aprons and add an extra piece of fruit or vegetables to the hat

 - Staple 15 cm wide black card to the top part of the title board